BY Purushottam Ojha

 To promote Nepali exports, the US government may facilitate Nepali producers and exporters in participating in trade fairs regularly organised in major cities like New York, Las Vegas, Los Angeles, and Atlanta.

 As Nepal is set to graduate from LDC status in 2026, just two and a half years from now, the GSP facilities intended for LDCs will no longer be available after graduation.
 Hence, Nepal should initiate negotiations with the US government to extend the available trade preferences under the TFTE Act for another decade, along with broader product coverage.
 The products identified in the trade policy and trade integration strategy should be targeted for greater market access.
 This pragmatic approach may pave the way to rekindle the glory days of Nepal's exports in the 1980s and 1990s.

-(Ojha is former Secretary of Commerce of Nepal Government.)
+(Ojha is the former Secretary of the Government of Nepal)